sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 \section{Introduction}

 The goal of the Sage project is to create viable easy-to-use free open source mathematical software to support both research and  education and in mathematics, engineering and the sciences.
+Success would have a genuinely transformational impact on the mathematical sciences, broadly impacting people involved with mathematics at all levels.
+It would have the potential to have a profound impact on how mathematics is taught and done for decades to come.

+We propose five specific groups of projects in order to make major progress toward this goal:

+\begin{itemize}
+\item The Sage Notebook -- improve the world's most sophisticated mathematical web application
+\item Subject Specific Tutorials -- create class-room ready targeted Sage tutorials for linear algebra, calculus, differential equations, graph theory, etc.,
+\item WebWork and Moodle Integration --
+\item Sage Enhanced Interactive Textbooks --
+\item Making Sage Classroom Ready --

+\end{itemize}

 \subsection{What is Sage?}
 Sage is a cohesive distribution of nearly 100 pieces of open source